hyalin1127/CR_VAE/README.md

 # CR_VAE:
-Used variational autoencoder with latent space approximated by Gaussian mixture model to project cistrome data into the low-dimension manifold.
+Used variational autoencoder with latent space approximated by Gaussian mixture model to project cistrome data into low-dimension manifolds.

 # Model: